-Don’t drink any soda at all, avoid fruit juice and drink water instead.
+Don’t drink any soda at all, and avoid fruit juice and drink water instead.

 Try Stevia as a sweetener instead of sugar or honey, as Stevia will not affect your blood sugar levels.
 I’ve tried it, and I actually like it!

 Be careful about the other less conspicuous “sugars” on food labels.
 Things like agave nectar, fruit juice concentrates, evaporated cane juice, molasses, or many things with “syrup” in their name.
 Some of these even sound like they may be good for you, but they’re not.

 If you get a craving for something sweet, try to eat low sugar fruits like berries, kiwi, or melon, or use Stevia to sweeten any non-sugary foods.